-John Bradley is a retired flight test engineer with a long career in the flight testing of military aircraft at what was the A&AEE at Boscombe Down in England.
+John Bradley was a retired flight test engineer with a long career in the flight testing of military aircraft at what was the A&AEE at Boscombe Down in England.
 On his retirement he wrote of his experiences in At the Edge of the Envelope – A flight test engineer’s story.
 (Active Aviation Ltd, Bowdens Court, Urchfont, Devizes SN10 4SJ, England)

 I took particular note of what he wrote about testing Harriers on an aircraft carrier at sea: “I found it exciting to be involved in this potentially dangerous activity, undertaken in a hostile environment.
 Below decks were all the modern trappings of the health and safety industry, warning you that ‘this tap produces hot water’ and the like.
 On that flight deck, with the ship rolling and pitching and the wind gusting to 50 knots, it was the training, alertness and sheer professionalism of everyone from the pilot to the most junior rating that kept you alive.”